5 Keys to Avoiding Dwell Time Surcharges

 - Redelivery fee – As we mentioned above, if the driver leaves and comes back, that'll cost you for the extra attempt.

 - Other fees – Don't forget that you'll be charged for fuel consumption.
 This includes redelivery mileage or trips back to a terminal.
+See a list of common accessorial fees.

 Beyond hitting your budget, carriers may refuse to work with you in the future.
 They'll give you a second or third chance, but eventually, too many infractions may lead to being blacklisted by a carrier.
 This can be a big issue if you only like to work with one or two companies.
 When carrier capacity is limited, this could mean you're the shipper holding the short stick and looking elsewhere to move your materials.